DramaticallyDecayed/nn-based-data-fusion-ontology/README.md

-# Ontology for Datafusion Systems Built on Neural Network
+# Ontology for Data Fusion Systems Built on Neural Network

 Note that the project is on the very early stage of development.
 In other words it is in progress and everything can be changed...